criticalmanufacturing/portal-sdk/README.md

 ### Undeploy-Environment

 Creates a new CustomerEnvironment's version and terminates the other versions, removing deployments.
-This feature is in preview and may change.

 Equivalent to the console command <a href="#undeploy">undeploy</a>